-Every now and again, trekkers go missing in the mountains.
+Now and again, trekkers go missing in the mountains.
 You would not want to be another statistic, would you?
 DO NOT travel solo in the wilderness.
 Always inform your embassy or family and friends when you need to go alone and give them your travel route.
-Inform them of your whereabouts via phone, text, or email messages or social media when you have access to the internet or whenever you can.
+Inform them of your whereabouts via phone, text, or email messages or social media when you can access the internet or whenever you can.

-When you are walking through landslide areas, look above for passing animals, which can cause rock falls.
+When you walk through landslide areas, look above for passing animals, which can cause rock falls.

 These precautions can be utilized for trekking safely in Tibet, Bhutan, Ladakh, Sikkim, and Darjeeling in India.

 Do not pet or feed animals.

 No matter how cute dogs, cows, buffaloes, or other animals look, DO NOT pet them.
 One can never tell how the animal is feeling, and you might get bitten.
-If you are trekking during the summer in the rain shadow areas of Ladakh, Upper Mustang, Upper Dolpo, Humla, or Tibet, be careful when you come across sheep or yak herders campsites.
+If you are trekking during the summer in Ladakh’s rain shadow areas, Upper Mustang, Upper Dolpo, Humla, or Tibet, be careful when you come across sheep or yak herders campsites.
 They have big Tibetan Mastiffs that can be aggressive as they are in a protective mode of their herds and flocks in the high summer pastures.
-Do be careful in early autumn when you approach high altitude villages of these mastiffs as they can still be in a protective mode when they have just arrived from the summer grazing pastures, they can and have given some nasty bites.
+Do be careful in early autumn when you approach high altitude villages of these mastiffs as they can still be in a protective mode when they have just arrived from the summer grazing pastures; they can and have given some nasty bites.